Kimberly Ann Sassman-Cain

 Kim could often be found listening to Stevie Nicks, gardening in her yard, or enjoying the sun at the beach.
 She was a good listener, and made fast friends with everyone she met.
 Her favorite color was blue.
 Her love for animals was unmatched, especially for horses.

 Kim held a variety of jobs throughout her life, but most recently served proudly as a Walmart greeter.
-She proudly stopped shoplifters, even though it was against the company policy, and honored her role in the company.
+She proudly stopped shoplifters and honored her role in the company.

 Family will receive friends on Monday February 7, 2022 from 5 pm to 7 pm at Triska Funeral Home.
 Funeral services will be held on Tuesday February 8, 2022 at 11 am at First Baptist Church with Rev. Rick Dubroc officiating.
 Cremation will follow.

-Pallbearers will be Jeremy Palacios, Pat Roth, Doug Hughes, Eli Wood, Ethan Kinder, Kyle Thompson and Philip Kocurek.
+Pallbearers will be Jeremy Palacios, Patrick Roth, Doug Hughes, Eli Wood, Ethan Kinder, Jeret Pena.
+Honorary pallbearers will be Philip Kocurek and Israel Mendoza.

 Condolences for the family may be left online at www.triskafuneralhome.com